nunopress/slim-api-project/README.md

 It's really easy to understand but we explain:

-- private: Inside we found 3 folders, `src`, `tests` and `vendor`. `src` is mapped by composer with namespace by PSR-4, `tests` is used for the phpunit tests and `vendor` is a composer vendor folder.
+- **private**: Inside we found 3 folders, `src`, `tests` and `vendor`. `src` is mapped by composer with namespace by PSR-4, `tests` is used for the phpunit tests and `vendor` is a composer vendor folder.
-- public: This is a web root folder, you need to configure your Virtual Host to point in this folder for make all other folders out of the web.
+- **public**: This is a web root folder, you need to configure your Virtual Host to point in this folder for make all other folders out of the web.
-- shared: This folder have all files that not class, example templates, configurations, bootstrap, cache, logs and more.
+- **shared**: This folder have all files that not class, example templates, configurations, bootstrap, cache, logs and more.

 ## Finish